symmetrics/trustedshops_trustedrating/doc/README-EN.txt

           Configuration / Sales / Customer Rating / Email with rating request / Email Template"
        2. Take in the store purchase.
        3. Make one Shipment in AdminPanel in Orders, and log out / log in.
-       4. Check whether the letter came in the prescribed language.
+       4. Check whether the e-mail was received in the prescribed language.

 ** CATCHABLE
 *** B: Upon an invalid date (should not be possible because of the drop-down) no e-mails are sent.